World Cup draw: Ronaldo's Portugal gets Spain

 Brazil are the record five-time champions but were left reeling following a thumping 7-1 defeat to Germany on home soil in the semifinals at the 2014 World Cup.

-Since appointing Tite as manager, however, Brazil has flourished and appears to have gotten a tame group, given Switzerland, Costa Rica and Serbia in Group E.
+Since appointing Tite as manager however Brazil has flourished and appears to have gotten a tame group, given Switzerland, Costa Rica and Serbia in Group E.

+Former German international midfielder Didi Hamann though thinks that a Germany-Brazil encounter in the second round isn't out of the question.
+That would happen if one finishes first in the group and the other comes second.

+"I think they're both tricky groups," Hamann told CNN.
+"I think Brazil and Germany could have had it a little bit easier.